 Combining Multiple Tools & Owning the Data

-The most unique and beneficial feature of Ahrefs is that it combines solid link data and keyword competition data (PPC and Organic).
+The most unique and beneficial feature of Ahrefs is that it combines solid link data and a great web interface.
 The data is strong enough to the point where you can have one subscription cover multiple needs and cover them well.
-Most tools do one or the other but Ahrefs does both and their data in both areas is solid.

 Some other unique features of the tool are: